RunOpenCode/phplib/docs/source/components/dataset/operators/list/map.rst

 =====

-Map operator iterates over given stream source and applies transformation functions one keys/values before yielding.
+Map operator iterates over given stream source and applies transformation functions on keys/values before yielding.

 Operator may be used to transform only keys, or only values, or both.